What happens at the state convention?

 - Credentials supervises registration of convention delegates and alternates; prepares the temporary roll of the convention.
 The credentials committee hears challenges and then reports its recommendation(s) for resolving any challenge(s) to the Convention.

 - Nominations screens and recommends candidates for At-Large State Directors who serve on the State Executive Committee.
 The nominations committee does not recommend members as candidates for party office.
-Information about the candidate questionnaire and screenings dates/locations can be found here.
+Information about the candidate questionnaire and screenings dates/locations will be available in early May 2020.

 - Platform, Issues, and Legislative Affairs prepares the State Convention ballot for considering changes to the Ongoing Platform and adoption of the biennial Action Agenda.

 - Rules proposes final rules for the State Convention to adopt when it is called to order.
-Until the Convention adopts its final rules, it is governed by the Temporary and Proposed Permanent Rules and Agenda for the State Convention.
-The Rules Committee has published Proposed Permanent Rules that will be voted on by the convention body.
+Until the Convention adopts its final rules, it is governed by the Temporary and Proposed Permanent Rules and Agenda for the State Convention, found on pages 15-20 in the 2020-21 Official Call.
+The Rules Committee will publish Proposed Permanent Rules in early May 2020 to be voted on for adoption by the Convention body.

 How are the community caucuses involved?